benediktstroebl/agent-eval/README.md

 ## Running agents and models

-To get started:
+To set up the environments to run each agent, follow these steps:

-1. Clone this repo and move to the HotPotQA directory:
+1. Clone this repo and move to the respective agent directory:
 ```bash
 git clone https://github.com/benediktstroebl/agent-eval.git
 ```